 Canyon de Chelly National Monument consists of the south and north rim drives, and the canyon.
 The canyon can only be accessed with a guide.
 Since time is limited on this road trip, just drive the two-hour South Rim Drive, stopping at all seven scenic overlooks.

 If you happened to have made good time, or didn’t stay too long at Monument Valley, you might be able to squeeze in a hike or guided tour.
 The White House Overlook trail on the South Rim takes about two hours and leads to ancient pueblo ruins.
 This is the only unguided hike available.

 From Canyon de Chelly, drive just under two hours to Holbrook for the night.
-This cute Route 66 town boasts the Wigwam Motel, where guests stay in concrete teepees.
+This cute Route 66 town boasts the Wigwam Resort, where guests stay in concrete teepees.
 A perfect place to stay on an iconic Arizona road trip.